Sotrah/fargeradgiver.v5/README.md

 sample room images.
 Users can explore a range of color options, save their favorite shades, and view recent selections to effectively tailor the aesthetics of their space.

+The finished web application can be found here: https://fargeradgiver-v5.vercel.app/

 ## Features
 - **Color Picker:** Users can select colors from a comprehensive grid of color swatches.
 - **Recent Color Picker:** Displays recently selected colors for easy access.